jkbkaiser/convert-transcriptions/README.md

 `git clone git@github.com:jkbkaiser/convert_transcriptions.git`

-or download and extract the raw files (the button for doing this can be found after clicking on the `code`).
+or download and extract the raw files (this can be done by clicking on the `code` button or using [this](https://codeload.github.com/jkbkaiser/convert_transcriptions/zip/refs/heads/main) url).
 Next, place all files that need be processed in the `sources` directory/folder.
 From the root of the project run the command